MysteryHawk17/whisper-escape/Readme.md

 # Chat Application

 This is a chat application that allows users to create and manage one-to-one chats and group conversations.
-The application was developed using React Js, Node.js, Express.js, Context API and socket.io for efficient data handling.
+The application was developed using

+- React Js with Chakra UI for User Interface,
+- Node.js and Express.js for backend structure,
+- Context API for efficient state management
+- Socket.io for efficient real time communication.

 ## Features